esraa-emary/Online-Library-Website/README.md

-# Online Library Website
+# LibraSphere

 ## 📚 Overview
-The **Online Library Website** is a web application that allows users to browse, search, and borrow books online.
+The **LibraSphere** is a web application that allows users to browse, search, and borrow books online.
 It provides a seamless experience for book lovers to explore various categories and manage their borrowed lists.

 ## 🌟 Features
 - 🔍 **Search Books**: Find books by title, author, or category.